 Every semester, hundreds of fourth graders invade the APU campus to experience the trials and triumphs of a typical college student.
 The College Headed and Mighty Proud (C.H.A.M.P.) program, created as a partnership between APU and the Azusa Unified School District, motivates students to seek a college education.

-APU’s Center for Academic Service Learning and Research works in conjunction with the upper-division Diversity in the Classrooms course*, matching an Azusa Pacific student with a small group of fourth-grade students from neighboring elementary schools.
+APU’s Academic Service-Learning works in conjunction with the upper-division Diversity in the Classrooms course1, matching an Azusa Pacific student with a small group of fourth-grade students from neighboring elementary schools.
 These groups meet on a weekly basis throughout the semester to talk about their future dreams and goals of going to college.

 While on campus, participants walk through the process of filling out admission, housing, and financial aid applications.
 They also spend time exploring classrooms as well as career options.

 A graduation ceremony marks the program’s finale, where students are honored for their hard work with a diploma.
 Their C.H.A.M.P. buddies, as well as their parents, attend the concluding event to affirm the goals these young students have begun to establish.
-For more information on the C.H.A.M.P.
-Program, contact the Center for Service Learning and Research at (626) 815-6000, Ext.
-2823, or visit www.apu.edu/caslr/champ/.
+For more information on the C.H.A.M.P. program, contact Academic Service-Learning at (626) 815-6000, Ext.
+2823, or visit the C.H.A.M.P. website.

 This yearlong one-on-one mentoring program pairs social work students with at-risk sixth and seventh graders at Foothill Middle School, supporting them academically and providing encouragement for positive life goals and achievement.
-For more information, contact the Center for Academic Service Learning and Research at (626) 815-6000, Ext.
+For more information, contact Academic Service-Learning at (626) 815-6000, Ext.
 2823.